Pete Buttigieg: Nomination and confirmation

-Work as secretary
+Tenure

 Buttigieg visits Washington Union Station on his first full day as Secretary of Transportation.

 As Secretary of Transportation, Buttigieg worked on re-organizing the department's internal policy structure, including carrying out a thorough review process of rules enacted under the Trump administration.
 For example, Buttigieg reinstated an Obama-era pilot program which ensures local hiring for public works projects on May 19, 2021, with the goal of helping minorities and disadvantaged individuals.
 This program had been revoked in 2017 during the Trump administration, when the Department of Transportation returned to rules established during the Reagan administration, which banned geographic-based hiring preferences.

 Buttigieg addressed the African American Mayors Association in late February 2021 to discuss systemic racism.
 He argued that misguided investments in the federal transport and infrastructure policy had contributed to racial inequity.
 In early March 2021, Politico noted that Buttigieg had mentioned racial equity in almost every interview he gave to the press as it related to his work at the department.
 In late June 2022, Buttigieg launched a $1 billion Reconnecting Communities pilot program to establish racial equity in roads.
 Using money from the Infrastructure Investment and Jobs Act, the program aims to reconnect cities and neighborhoods divided by roads through projects such as rapid bus lines, pedestrian walkways, and planning studies.